 The Wire is a digital news magazine dedicated to understanding and explaining one of the biggest stories of our time: China’s economic rise, and its influence on global business, finance, trade, labor and the environment.1The Wire is a division of The Wire Digital Inc., a New York-based news and data startup that also features WireScreen, a software analytics platform.

 The weekly publication — founded by David Barboza, who earned two Pulitzer Prizes while serving as the Shanghai correspondent for The New York Times — relies on a diverse group of editors, writers and columnists stationed around the globe.
 Many of them have years of experience covering China and its evolving relationship with the rest of the world.
-In 2021, two feature stories from The Wire were named finalists for the prestigious SOPA awards organized by the Society of Publishers in Asia.
-In 2023, Katrina Northrop won the SOPA Award for Young Journalists for a “standout and impactful body of investigative work on China’s economic influence.”
+Since its launch in April of 2020, The Wire has won or been a finalist for several prestigious SOPA awards, which are organized by the Society of Publishers in Asia.

 Our mission is to provide accurate, balanced, and thoughtful reporting, in the pursuit of truth, “without fear or favor.”
 We are also dedicated to bringing you diverse viewpoints and ideas, with our columns, book recommendations and Q&A interviews.
 In doing so, we hope to demonstrate that we are worthy of your time and interest.